 If a student chooses to appeal a specific mark, they can follow the process outlined HERE.

-Part of the student's final course mark is calculated from online coursework submitted to teachers in D2L, and part of the mark is calculated based on achievement on in-person exams.
+In CBe-learn School courses, part of the student's final course mark is calculated from online coursework submitted to teachers in Brightspace (D2L), and part of the mark is calculated based on achievement on in-person exams.

-When a difference in marks is greater than 35%, the in-person exam marks will replace the final mark submitted at the end of the semester.
-This is in place at the discretion of the school administrator.
+When there is a significant difference in online coursework marks and in-person exam marks, the in-person exam marks will replace the final course mark submitted at the end of the semester.
+This is in place at the discretion of the teacher and school administrator.

-If you have any questions, please contact the teacher directly.
+If you have any questions, please contact the course teacher directly.